Tom Owen

 IT & Technology

-Health and Safety / Regulatory
+Health & Safety / Regulatory

-• Advised on liability under the Health and Safety at Work Act, Control of Substances Hazardous to Health Regulations, Control of Asbestos Regulations and Construction (Design and Management) Regulations.
+2. Acted in injunctive proceedings concerning liability under the Health and Safety at Work Act, Control of Substances Hazardous to Health Regulations, Control of Asbestos Regulations and Construction (Design and Management) Regulations.

 Case Reports